Saturday, April 24, 2021

 I know, I know, I'm late to this party - a brand new book by none other than Karl Morris to celebrate the 35th Anniversary of the Atari ST. A flabbergasting 50 games are featured along with segments for point & click games, Jeff Minter, how to emulate an ST, YM2149 chip.
 Oh, and I particularly enjoyed the Ad Breaks.

-Arghh, somebody's broken up my beautiful Atari ST in pieces!!
+Arghh, somebody's broken up my beautiful Atari ST into pieces!!

 Get to the games!

 Okay, you all know how much I love the Atari ST (and Atari STe, of course).
-This is my era of "Atari" so I was expecting good things.
+This is my era of "Atari", so I was expecting good things.
 Thankfully, the book does not fail to impress.
-There are several games feature and, starting with the earliest, we have the timeless classic Time Bandit to begin his 16-bit gaming journey.
+There are several games featured, and starting with the earliest, we have the timeless classic Time Bandit to begin the 16-bit gaming journey.
 Later, there are beauties like Operation Wold (Arcade Conversions), Dungeon Master (Adventures), Backlash (shoot 'em ups), Supremecy (Strategy), Vroom (Sports) and much more.
 Absolutely brilliant gaming!!

 But wait.
 Not only is there the usual selection, but also a raft of games traditionally ignored, which was a lovely surprise.
 I was pleasantly shocked to see greats like Sentinel, Corruption, Masterblazer, Beyond Zork, Stardust, Backlash, and Lode Runner.
 Karl is obviously a guy who loves to play Atari, and that shines through.

 Hang on, I didn't see Resolution 101!!
-(Okay, I'll stop that now!
+(I'll stop that...
 I don't want to be one of those people lol)

-The book has several cool ads and this ad for Defender of the Crown is one of my faves...!
+The book has several ads...
+Defender of the Crown is one of my faves! ;o)

 Each game is presented in a format I admire - rather than defaulting to a meaningless Top 50 chart show.
 All are split into segments of genre, which makes finding what you need a cinch.
 I liked the layout with photos of title screens, box art and other tidbits displayed as a funky GEM window.
 Ad Breaks feature often and are a nostalgic reminder of how the Atari ST magazines once captivated our imagination.
 Love it!!